-International Fund for Animal Welfare 2018-2019 Annual Report co-creating co-existence
+co-creating co-existence

 Communities all over the world live alongside animals, both inside their communities and in the habitats they share.
 When human communities coexist peacefully with animals, humans and animals benefit from one another, but when the relationship is out of balance, conflict and disease leads to suffering for animals and people.
-We collaborate closely with communities everywhere we work to ensure that, in the face of disease, disasters, and changes in habitat, people and animals can thrive together in the place they call home.
+We collaborate closely with communities everywhere we work to ensure that, in the face of disease, disasters and changes in habitat, people and animals can thrive together in the places they call home.